Ayurveda Diet and Nutrition

 Ayurvedic Diet :

 According to Ayurveda, every root is a medicine, thus there is no such thing as good or bad food.
-It also offers a logical method for creating balanced meals for the best nutrition by creating food groups that are harmonious, encourage appropriate digestion, and maximize nutrient absorption.
+It also offers a logical method for creating balanced meals for the best nutrition by creating harmonious food groups, encouraging appropriate digestion, and maximizing nutrient absorption.
 Food that is comparable to one’s dosa will make the dosa worse.
 To balance the dosa, one needs to choose the right food group.
 Ayurveda advises:

 (a) Right consumption of raw (uncooked) food, fruits, and vegetables,